hands holding sea salt

 3. Leafy Greens & Herbs

 I regularly include spinach, romaine, butter and leaf lettuces, cilantro, and parsley in my healing meals—either fresh in salads, juiced, blended in smoothies, or lightly steamed.
-These greens are far more than just roughage; they’re nutrient-dense powerhouses that provide some of the most healing forms of plant-based amino acids available.
+These greens are far more than just roughage; they’re nutrient-dense powerhouses that provide some of the most healing forms of plant-based amino acids and mineral salts available.

 These leafy greens and herbs are rich in: